 Not minor if: The fire extinguisher failed the required inspection and there were no other operable fire extinguishers available in the immediate area.

-Example d: The licensee failed to obtain a hot work permit for welding/cutting during routine maintenance in a process room where significant quantities of uranium are stored.
+Example 3d: The licensee failed to obtain a hot work permit for welding/cutting during routine maintenance in a process room where significant quantities of uranium are stored.
 The hot work permit program is credited as an administrative IROFS in the ISA.

 The violation: The licensee failed to use of hot work permits for welding/cutting activities as required by the license application.